sarahciston/codingcare/_drafts/prospectus.md

 >>”As Anna Lauren Hoffman writes: “The problem here isn’t only one of biased datasets or unfair algorithms and of unintended consequences.
 It’s also indicative of a more persistent problem of researchers actively reproducing ideas that damage vulnerable communities and reinforce current injustices.
-Even if the Harvard team’s proposed system for identifying gang violence is never implemented, hasn’t a kind of damage already been done?
+Even if the Harvard team's proposed system for identifying gang violence is never implemented, hasn’t a kind of damage already been done?
 Wasn’t their project an act of cultural violence in itself?”

 Anna Lauren Hoffman says, “the idea of discursive violence can help us destabilize any neat or firm distinction between “good” and “bad” applications of data science and technology as binaries that are, themselves, indicative of broader social and ideological commitments” [11]
 The data-driven impulse to include more data,